The skinny-dipping maverick shaking up the Bundesliga

 This weekend, the Bundesliga restarts with upstarts Freiburg still in second, pushing into unknown territory.

-The rise of a club that has spent six seasons in the second tier since the turn of the millennium has been been steady, but consistent.
+The rise of a club that has spent six seasons in the second tier since the turn of the millennium has been steady, but consistent.

 There is no big financial backing from a German corporate giant or an overseas billionaire.